 BASIC FERTILITY SERVICES

 As a new client, we'll work together to first assess the cause of any barriers to getting pregnant.
-Then, our New Orleans fertility physician, Dr. Wells, will help determine the best utilization of the following services:
+Then, our New Orleans fertility physicians, Dr. Wells and Dr. Ulrich will help determine the best utilization of the following services:

 Comprehensive fertility assessment